aborbong/10x_scrna/README.md

 ```bash
 curl -O "https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-GRCm39-2024-A.tar.gz"
 ```
+Make sure to decompress the folder and update the path in the nextflow.config file.

 Custom reference transcriptomes (non-human, non-mouse) can be generated using a reference genome sequence and gene annotations.
-To do so, use the cellranger_mkref.nf module
+To do so, use the ```cellranger_mkref.nf``` module

 # Running the pipeline